kelvinyoon26/kelvinyoon26.github.io/_posts/2025-08-18-applied-data-science-project.md

 Key Insight: A 10% increase in log-transformed budget had the largest positive impact on revenue among all tested changes.
 Which meaning a 10% increase in budget leads to a 30.3% increase in predicted revenue which is far exceeding the 5% goal.

-Explanation of Analysis and Recommendations
+## Explanation of Analysis and Recommendations
 Why Budget Matters Most
 The model shows that increasing budget has the strongest effect on predicted revenue.
 This aligns with industry knowledge:

-*	Higher budgets → more marketing, better VFX, bigger casts
-*	Studios can use this insight to justify strategic spending on high-potential films Genre Impact
+Higher budgets → more marketing, better VFX (visual effects), bigger casts Studios can use this insight to justify strategic spending on high-potential films Director and Star Impact
+Changing to a top-tier director (e.g., Christopher Nolan) increases revenue by 969% — but this reflects a jump from a weak base director
+In reality, director changes have large but bounded impact Still confirms: director reputation is second only to budget Genre and Release Timing
-Adding the 'Action' genre increased revenue by 6.94%, confirming its broad appeal.
-This suggests:
+Adding 'Action' genre boosts revenue by 8.1% — confirms its broad appeal Release month has negligible impact — suggests timing is less critical than content and budget Path to 5% Revenue Increase
-*	Action films have strong global marketability
-*	Marketing campaigns should emphasize action elements Release Month Has Minimal Effect
-Changing release month to July resulted in only 0.04% increase, indicating:
-*	Release timing is less impactful than budget or cast
-*	Other factors (e.g., competition, holidays) may dominate
+To achieve the 5% revenue increase goal:

+Increase budget by just 1.5–2% → likely to yield >5% revenue gain Combine with Action genre or strong director for amplified effect This provides a clear, data-backed strategy for studios.

 ## AI Ethics
 Discuss the potential data science ethics issues (privacy, fairness, accuracy, accountability, transparency) in your project.